 The notion of using 4D materials to protect buildings from earthquakes — imagine stiff structural materials that transform into resilient, shock-absorbing materials in response to vibration — remains tantalizing.
 The reality, however, is that the technology is still constrained by physics.

 “4D objects need to be made from relatively soft materials such as polymers that can change shape rapidly in response to external stimuli,” explained Jerry Qi, professor of mechanical engineering at Georgia Tech.
 “Unfortunately, these softer materials do not perform well in applications such as buildings or highway structures that have to support a lot of weight.”

 Stiffer materials such as stainless steel, concrete or iron are more practical for structural applications, he continued, but they generally do not respond quickly enough to external stimuli, which limits their usefulness as 4D materials.

-A more achievable, near-term application of 4D printing technology in tomorrow’s smart city, suggests Qi, might be to embed 4D printed sensors in the exterior shell of electronic devices.
+A more achievable, near-term application in tomorrow’s smart city, suggests Qi, might be to embed 4D printed sensors in the exterior shell of electronic devices.
 “With 4D printing, you could integrate a thermometer, for example, in your bedside clock radio in a simple, elegant way while making that device more adaptive to its environment,” he said.

-Other issues to consider in 4D printing, said Howon Lee, assistant professor of mechanical and aerospace engineering at Rutgers University, are the scale of the object being produced and the capabilities of the 3D printing device.
+Other issues to consider, said Howon Lee, assistant professor of mechanical and aerospace engineering at Rutgers University, are the scale of the object being produced and the capabilities of the 3D printing device.
 The key factor here is called resolution, i.e. the smallest feature you can print in detail.